Energy monitors: How we test energy monitors

 While all energy monitors offer similar basic functions, we found that some are much better designed than others to help you take action.
 Some models display information in a much more useful way than others and the quality and clarity of historical data varies quite significantly.

-You can see which models we made Best Buys in our full energy monitors review, plus here you can use our compare energy monitor features tool to find models that performed particularly well in the areas that are most important to you.
+You can see which models we made Best Buys in our full energy monitors review.
+Plus, visit our features explained page to see what additional features energy monitors offer, and use our compare features and prices tool to find models that performed particularly well in the areas that are most important to you.